-Walt Disney is one of the most iconic Americans from the past century, having brought Mickey Mouse and Donald Duck to life.
+Walt Disney is one of the most iconic Americans from the past century.
 Now, with this bit of history, you can have his signature.
-For just under $6,000, the website History for Sale is offering this framed signature with an image of Disney and one of his most famous creations, Mickey Mouse.
+For just under $6,000, the website History for Sale is offering this typed and signed letter addressed to a Mary Poppins fan from four months before Disney passed away.
 Just don't expect the gift to get you past the long lines at Disney World.

 First-edition William Shakespeare book

 You might think before having your second drink from this bottle of vodka.
 Made by Scottish manufacturer Blackwood Distilleries, Diva Vodka is not your average drink, as it is triple-distilled, then run through a mix of diamonds and other rare jewels.
-As if that is not luxurious enough, each bottle of Diva Vodka comes with a wand of 48 gems and jewels personalized to a buyer's personal choice inserted in the middle.
+As if that is not luxurious enough, each bottle of Diva Vodka comes with a wand of 48 gems and jewels, customized to the buyer's personal choice, inserted in the middle.
 For a literal taste of luxury, one bottle of Diva Vodka can cost up to $1 million.

 Additional reporting by David Mielach.